 Sometimes new garages are hidden behind a vintage house.
-However when Julie and Paul lot and their garage is visible from the street, the Hansens designed a garage that reflects the architecture of their historic home.
-It is joined to their stucco house by a new room that expanded a former rear porch.
-Both the room addition and the garage are covered in the same stucco as the original house have and similar detailing.
+However when Julie and Paul Hansen at 2223 17th Street decided to add a garage, they took special care.
+Because their home is located on a corner lot and their garage is visible from the street, the

+Hansens chose a garage addition that reflects the architecture of their historic home.
+It is joined to their stucco house with an addition that expanded a former rear porch.
+Both the room addition and the garage are covered in the same stucco as the original house and have similar corner detailing.
 Moreover the garage, although large, is recessed from the street and accessed by a narrow, offset, and unobtrusive driveway.
 Plantings also are used to partially screen the garage from view.
 This is an outstanding example of how modern conveniences, such as attached garages, can be added to a historic home.
-The home has special meaning to the Hansen family because belonged to Julie's grandparents, who purchased it in 1957.
+The home has special meaning to the Hansen family because it was Julie's grandparents' house since 1957.